Supply chain service levels

 Probably the biggest advantage from a practical perspective is that fill rate percentages are more intuitive and comparable across items.
 You could, for instance, reasonably set a target fill rate of 99% across all items, whereas the equivalent cycle service level percentages are likely to vary considerably by item.

 Using fill rate will allow you to set safety stocks in a more exact and aggressive fashion.
-It can even work better than the cycle service level approach for the normal distribution, especially if order quantities are low.
+It can even work better than cycle service level for the normal distribution, especially if order quantities are low.
 But the additional complexity of working manually with fill rate means that we would not recommend it before getting a good understanding of cycle service level.

 Most practitioners know from experience that their tools don’t set good levels for at least some of their inventories.
 Developing a deeper understanding of service levels is likely to help you understand one of the major reasons why that might be the case.